Planetary gravitational forces and the triggering of earthquakes

 What triggers an earthquake?
 It is not enough to know where an active fault is located, or how much stress is building up underground.

 It also needs to understand when this energy can be released.
 The EqForecast model proposes an original key supported by astronomical and geophysical data: the timing of seismic triggering may be related to external gravitational forces, generated not only by the Moon and Sun, but also by the seven planets of the Solar System.
 These forces act on a large scale, but with localized effects when the Earth’s crust is in critical condition.
-Gravitational forces do not directly cause an earthquake, but they can act as the final fuse in an already unstable geological system.
-Their action is particularly concentrated in the form of tidal forces acting in two main directions: one horizontal, along the Earth’s surface, and one vertical, perpendicular to the crust.
-It is the latter component, the vertical one, that according to the EqForecast model may constitute the real “trigger” of the seismic event.
+These forces do not directly cause an earthquake, but they can act as the final trigger in an already critical geological system.
+In particular, the EqForecast model distinguishes between the horizontal components of tidal forces, linked to the load state of the system, and the vertical components, which can modulate the lithostatic load and promote triggering only when specific dynamic conditions are met.

 2. Planetary forces involved and when they become dangerous